-My hunger only grows whilst my battery of teeth wait patiently, the serrations on my quaking teeth lined in formation to the tips, maybe too big for these prehistoric oceans but after all, I am the king of my world and this is my domain.
+My hunger only grows whilst the batteries of my teeth gap open in anticipation, my evolved serrations wait for their work.
+I maybe too big for the prehistoric ocean, that after all that is why I am the king of this world and this is my domain.

 Megalodon the terror of the Cenozoic oceans may have been edged into extinction by one of the most docile mammals on the planet.
-New research published this month reveals conclusive evidence of the feeding habits of Megalodon.
-Alberto Collareta, of the University of Pisa, explains in the New scientist magazine, that in his paper published in the journal of Palaeogeography,
+New research reveals conclusive evidence of the feeding habits of Megalodon.
+Alberto Collareta, of the University of Pisa, explains in the New Scientist magazine, that in his paper published in the Journal of Palaeogeography, Palaeoclimatology

-Palaeoclimatology and Palaeoecology, for the first time we can establish what was the exact prey specie of the Megalodon, the extinct 50 tonnes, 60 foot prehistoric Mega-mouth shark with gapping 10 foot jaws, a whale killer of the Oligocene and Pliocene epoch’s (28 m.y.a - 2.6 m.y.a.), a run of over 25 million years of terror before itself becoming extinct.
+and Palaeoecology, for the first time we can establish what was the exact prey species of the Megalodon, the extinct 50 tonnes, 60 foot prehistoric Mega jaw-gapping 10 foot jaws, an ancient whale killer of the Oligocene and Pliocene epoch’s some 28,000,000 to 2,6000,000 years ago, a run of over 25 million years of terror before this magnificent species became extinct.

 Megalodon a warm water feeder, was prevalent in what is today North American southern waters, feeding on early pygmy types of baleen whales, Priscbalaena nana and large seals, Priscophoca pacifica.
 Both mammals around 5 metres long (around one third of Megalodon’s length), these were the perfect bite size prey for Mega-mouth.
 Coincidentally also about the size of a modern day humpback whale calf (a humpback calf, at around 4 metres, was captured on film being attacked and killed by dusky sharks [Carcharhinus obscures 2-3 metres long], off the coast of South Africa), could this behaviour be a lineage trend passed from ancient ancestors to extant modern day sharks?